-where the field direction gradient tensor elements $G_{mn} = \hat{m}\cdot(\nabla\hat{b}\cdot\hat{n})$ represent the $m$-component of the rate of change of the field direction in the $\hat{n}$ direction.
+represent the $m$-component of the rate of change of the field direction in the $\hat{n}$ direction.
 There are only five non-zero terms in Eq.~(\ref{eq:field-direction-gradient-vectors}) because the length of the field direction unit vector is constant.
+The constraint $|\hat{b}|^2 = 1$ forces $\hat{b}\cdot\nabla\hat{b}$ to be perpendicular to $\hat{b}$ in every direction, eliminating the three components $G_{b\kappa}$, $G_{b\tau}$, and $G_{bb}$; the choice of $\hat{\kappa}$ along $\hat{b}\cdot\nabla\hat{b}$ eliminates $G_{\tau b}$.
 The curvature $G_{\kappa b}$ is denoted `$\kappa$' as before.
 This is the mathematical foundation of the main idea: If the particle is moving parallel to the field direction, it soon won't be, and the Lorentz force is going to turn on.